mqmilk/covid19/README.md

 What is included in the code:
-1. city_id,state_id
+1. city_id.csv, state_id.csv: give the ids for different provinces and cities used in other codes

 2. curve.ipynb/curve.py : get the migration index of this year and the previous year for a city with city id and migration type, you can change the id and type in the script.
 Type has two kinds, one is 'move_in' and another one is 'move_out'.
-And id is explained in the later text.
+And id is explained in the previous code city_id.csv and state_id.csv.

 3. : get the migration percentage for a city with city id or province id and type.